projectdiscovery/cvemap/README.md

 vulnx auth --test && echo "Auth OK" || echo "Auth failed"
 ```

-**Help commands requiring API key:**
+**Rate limit suggestions:**
 ```
-Error: api key is required (when running vulnx search --help) → This is a known limitation.
-Either:
+Configure API key with 'vulnx auth' to avoid rate limits → This appears when no API key is configured.
+To remove:
-  1. Set up API key first: vulnx auth
+  1. Set up API key: vulnx auth
-  2. Use this documentation for command help
+  2. Or use --silent flag to suppress informational messages
 ```

 **No results:**